 Craft beer is all the rage.
 Everywhere you look breweries are popping up.
 It is actually a neat phenomenon.
 You typically have these younger artisan beer makers who are becoming successful business owners.
 The brew pubs themselves are at times a work of art.
 Anyone that visits a brew pub has seen them develop over the last few years as the brewers have become better beer makers as well as more business savvy individuals.
 So where does all the money come from to start these breweries?

 Most of it is private equity.
 One of the unique features of developing a small business is finding the right funding.
-At Midland IRA we have seen several investments invested in new ventures, specifically in breweries.
+At Midland Trust we have seen several investments invested in new ventures, specifically in breweries.
 These breweries are almost always a startup company that needs new capital funding.
 Self-directed IRAs are the perfect vehicles to provide capital to these new entrepreneurs.

 A self-directed IRA is no different than any other type of traditional or Roth IRA, with the main benefit being that all gains inside the IRA are tax free.
 Any type of IRA can be used as self-directed.
 Traditional, Roth and SEP are the most popular.
 The really cool thing about self-directed IRAs are the type of investments you are able to make.
 Traditional brokers limit your investment to public stocks and bonds.
 With a self-directed IRA the investments are limitless.
 You can invest in real estate, private lending, limited liability companies, and private stock.
 The list is actually endless.

 Below are some unique investments in the craft beer industry that were funded using a self-directed IRA.

 - Investor John buys an old warehouse that is rented by a couple of hipsters that decide to open a brewery.
 The beer they brewed goes on to win 2 gold medals at a craft beer competition and John gets a healthy tenant for his IRA investment.
 All rental income is going directly into his IRA tax-free.